 PHG CIRCLES: PHG stands for Power-Height-Gain (and directivity) which is all you need to calculate the relative RF range of a station.
 The most important parameter being Height Above Average Terrain.
 Because the FCC has a rigorous method of mathematically calculating, some poeople think that HAAT takes on some exact, almost mystical meaning.
 When in fact, it is just the simple Height of your antenna over the surrounding area that it serves.
 Notice that Height above sealevel means absolutely nothing.
 It is your heigh over everything around you that is important.

-See PHG discussion.
+See PHG definitions.

 DIGIPEATERS PHG: Of course the most important use of PHG is in visualizing what area is covered by different digipeaters.
 The below APRSdos map shows central VA with PHG circles turned on and Users turned off.
 Notice how all maps are displayed with the RANGE-SCALE shown in the upper left corner.
 This map is at the 64 mile range scale meaning that the view covers at least 64 miles in radius around my station.
 My station is off screen to the North East and only my yellow ALOHA circle is visible: